hirespace/hirespace-static/README.md

 ### Using git

-We use git-flow, and so it would be good to try and stick to the conventions.
+We use git-flow, and so it would be good to try and stick to the convention.
 Please use the default branch prefixes.

                 # Install git-flow
                 brew install git-flow